 - Always remove your ring when participating in any sports or activities that require vigorous use of your hands - i.e., gardening, swimming, cleaning, cooking, laundry, gym activities such as weight lifting, even yoga poses can bend your ring.

-- Lifting everyday heavy items such as luggage, strollers, etc.
+- Be mindful of heavy lifting.
+Lifting everyday heavy items such as luggage, strollers, etc.

 - Avoid chemicals such as bleach and chlorine, or anything highly acidic as these chemicals can break down and discolor or weaken the base metals in a ring.

 - Do not clean jewelry with chemicals or abrasives that are not made for precious metals or natural gemstones (i.e. toothpaste).
-It can scratch metal and harden under stones.
+It can scratch metal and harden under stones and create crevices of build-up.

 - Be sure to speak with an expert before having your rings serviced in any way.
 For example, events such as sizing can can increase the chance of losing stones or deforming a ring if not done carefully or with experience.
-When a ring is re-sized the angle of the prongs changes too.
+When a ring is re-sized the angle of the prongs changes too, and this can compromise the structural integrity of the prongs so it is key to ensure you speak to a professional before having work done on your jewelry.